 About the series editors:

-Benjamin Fraser is Professor of Hispanic Studies at East Carolina University, USA.
+Benjamin Fraser is Professor of Hispanic Studies at the University of Arizona, USA.

 Susan Larson is Professor of Spanish at Texas Tech University, USA.

 University of Arizona, USA

 Cecilia Enjuto Rangel

 University of Oregon, USA

 McGill University, Canada

 BOOKS IN SERIES: